bradrn/brassica/docs/Reference.md

     and the sound change was not flagged with `-x`.
 - At least one grapheme in the word was replaced by a category definition block.

+There is also an option to highlight output words when ‘Specific rule (-h) applied’.
+This is similar to the previous option, but only considers sound changes flagged with `-h`: any other sound changes are considered irrelevant for highlighting purposes.

 ## Sound changes

 ### Sound change syntax